kube-HPC/mcp-server/resources/how_to_get_logs.md

 ---

 ## Enhanced Procedure

+CRITICAL NOTE: DO NOT GIVE THE GRAPH DETAILS WHEN ASKED FOR LOGS.
+ONLY RETURN THE LOGS.

 1. **Locating the Job**
    - First use the search job tool to locate the desired job by the user requirements.